deidelma/mdvupy/README.md

 - File history with back/forward navigation
 - External link handling
 - Support for tables and strikethrough
-- Dark theme

-This project is being developed as an experiment in LLM-assisted coding.
+This project was developed as an experiment in LLM-assisted coding.
 The code, tests, and documentation were implemented using LLMs.
 The plan was created using GPT-4 from OpenAI.
 The code was primarily generated using Claude Sonnet 4.5 from Anthropic.

 ## Features

-- **Cross-Platform**: Runs on macOS, Windows, and Linux
+- **Cross-Platform**: Although intended for macOS, also runs on Windows and Linux
 - **Python + Qt**: Built with PySide6 for native look and feel
 - **TOC Navigation**: Automatically generated table of contents from Markdown headings
 - **Search**: Find text within documents with next/previous navigation